 For example, if you are studying in the Foundation Studies Programme and your future undergraduate degree is Arts, you would study in the Arts stream with your elective being Psychology and Marketing Design and Strategy.
 For a Business degree, you will study Microeconomics and Marketing Design and Strategy.

 We understand the challenges of study and we’re here to help you through them.

 Following these simple guidelines and tips will help you to manage your study and lead you to your best possible outcome:

 No, we cannot accept late starts for online study as the main reason that we normally show some flexibility here is due to visa and travel delays which do not apply to online study.

 Students study a total of four units per semester.
-There are a combination of compulsory and elective units depending on the chosen program.
+There are a combination of compulsory and elective units depending on the chosen programme.

-For more information about the units for your chosen program, please click here
+For more information about the units for your chosen programme, please click here

 No, failed units will not appear on your transcript.